Our STEAM Academy

 We are a free, public charter school with staff who are committed to providing a high-quality STEAM education for all students including students from low-income families, under-served minority students, and underrepresented students like girls.

 Our mission is our promise to students, parents, and the community:

-Indianapolis (Indy) STEAM Academy will nurture the academic and creative talents of students through the integration of Science, Technology, Engineering, Arts, and Mathematics (STEAM) and provide a strong literacy foundation to ensure the achievement of all students and prepare them for high school, college, and careers in a 21st century global workforce.
+The mission of Indianapolis (Indy) STEAM Academy is to nurture the academic and creative talents of students through the integration of Science, Technology, Engineering, Arts, and Mathematics.
+We build a strong literacy foundation to ensure the achievement of all students and prepare them for high school, college, and careers in a 21st century global workforce.

-This vision is our guiding light that shows the way which we will take to ensure student success:
+Our vision is a guiding light that shows the way which we will take to ensure student success:

-These core values are our moral compass and represent the foundation for everything that we do at Indy STEAM Academy.
+These core values are our moral compass and represents the foundation for everything that we do at Indy STEAM Academy.
 Building strong character is fundamental to creating a positive learning environment and school culture which is the hallmark of our Academy.

 The core values of our Academy are based on the Six Pillars of Character: